Oliver Cromwell

 WCom-7595: 1649-60 Oliver Cromwell’s Commonwealth Hammered Silver Halfpenny.
 An issue actually spanning not just Oliver Cromwell’s stewardship but also that of his son, Richard Cromwell.
 Spink 3223.
 The rarest of the pence issues by some margin. £195

 WCom-7930: 1649-60 Oliver Cromwell’s Commonwealth Hammered Silver Halfpenny.
 An issue actually spanning not just Oliver Cromwell’s stewardship but also that of his son, Richard Cromwell.
 Spink 3223.
-The rarest of the pence issues by some margin.
-A tiny coin that could easily have been lost but that was what an actual halfpenny was equivalent to in silver bullion back in the day so that dictated the size of the coin.
-Small though this is, it is not the smallest hammered coin ever to hit the streets of England - that was the second issue Henry VIII farthing and to be fair, that Tudor coin is much smaller!!
-This Commonwealth halfpenny is a superb example being unusually centrally struck as well as being high grade for issue.
+Spink, bless them, consider this denomination a little commoner than the Commonwealth penny (which is ridiculous) and a little more commoner still than the Commonwealth halfgroat (bordering on the outrageous).
+In the real world, the halfpenny is the rarest of the pence issues and by some margin.
+A tiny coin that could easily have been lost but literally was what an actual halfpenny was equivalent to in silver bullion back in the day, so that dictated the size of the coin.
+Small though this is, it is not the smallest hammered coin ever to hit the streets of England - that was the second issue Henry VIII farthing and to be fair, that Tudor coin is smaller still!!
+This Commonwealth halfpenny is a superb example being unusually centrally struck as well as being high grade.
+Darker toning.
 Bordering on choice for issue. £325